CyberFlameGO/svnpython/Doc/library/socket.rst

    Return a fully qualified domain name for *name*.
 If *name* is omitted or empty, it is interpreted as the local host.
-To find the fully qualified name, the hostname returned by :func:`gethostbyaddr` is checked, followed by aliases for the host, if available.
+To find the fully qualified name, the hostname returned by :func:`gethostbyaddr` is checked, then aliases for the host, if available.
 The first name which includes a period is selected.
 In case no fully qualified domain name is available, the hostname as returned by :func:`gethostname` is returned.